sevonj/sr2_chonker/README.md

 1. Build the Rust source by running `cargo build` in the libgodotsr2 directory.
 2. Export godot project like normal or run it in the editor.

-Read more about Rust extensions at [Godot Docs](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/what_is_gdextension.html)
+Read more about GDExtension at [Godot Docs](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/what_is_gdextension.html)

 <sub><sup>(Volition pls share documentation)</sup></sub>
 <sub><sup>(rip)</sup></sub>